 - Scoop the seeds out of a fresh papaya directly into a food processor or blender.
 (You don’t have to rinse them off; a little bit of extra papaya juice and pulp will only enhance the flavor of the dressing.)

-- Add the rest of the ingredients and pulse for 2 minutes to throughly combine.
+- Add the rest of the ingredients and pulse for 2 minutes to thoroughly combine.
 Blend until the papaya seeds are completely pulverized.
 (They should look like flecks of black pepper.)
 Add water as necessary to achieve your desired consistency.
 This recipe makes a thicker dressing.
 If you want it to be more like a vinaigrette, add a few teaspoons of water at a time and re-blend.

 - Refrigerate for at least 1 hour and give dressing a quick stir before serving.
 (You can also serve it fresh out of the blender, but it might still be warm from the motor.)
 It’s sweet, tangy, and way better than anything you can get in a bottle!